 The Dangers of Drinking and Swimming Cold Water

-As listed above, it turns out that drinking cold water may quench your thirst, especially in a dry, hot season, it has severe negative health impacts.
+As listed above, drinking cold water may quench one's thirst, especially in a dry, hot season, but it has severe negative health impacts.

-• Your digestion significantly will turn out to be more effective because of the natural digestive enzymes that warm water stimulates.
+• Your digestion will be more effective because of the natural digestive enzymes that warm water stimulates.

 • You will hydrate yourself significantly faster every time you taste warm water.